Reality-Dev/RealityKit-Collisions/README.md

 [This YouTube video](https://youtu.be/Pit-Dn8WvN8) shows these steps in practice.

-- After installing, import `CollisionFilters` to your .swift file
+- After installing, import `RealityKitCollisions` to your .swift file

 If you want to run code when collision events occur, [see this article](https://realitydev.medium.com/realitykit-easier-collision-groups-818b07508c4c)